maxpoletaev/dendy/README.md

 <hr>

-Dendy is a NES/Famicom emulator written in Go and named after the soviet Famicom clone, that I used to have back in my childhood.
+Dendy is a NES/Famicom emulator written in Go and named after the post-soviet Famicom clone, that I used to have back in my childhood.
 It’s nothing serious, so do not expect it to beat any of the existing emulators in terms of performance or accuracy.
-Yet, it is capable of running most of the games I tried, so it’s not completely useless.
+Yet, it is capable of running most of the games I tried, so it’s not completely useless, and it comes with a nice network multiplayer feature.

 <img src="screenshots.png" alt="Screenshots">